php-fig/fig-standards/proposed/extended-coding-style-guide-meta.md

 this therefore hurt adoption of PSR-2.
-Therefore, whilst PSR-N will be more prescriptive than descriptive of the projects, but this is in the hope that it will mean that projects are more likely to adhere to it as it becomes a case of following the guide when code is initally written as opposed to changing large amounts of existing code.
+Therefore, whilst PSR-N will be more prescriptive than descriptive of the projects, but this is in the hope that it will mean that projects are more likely to adhere to it as it becomes a case of following the guide when code is initially written as opposed to changing large amounts of existing code.

 However it is for a lack of wanting to be dictatorial that we will aim to apply PSR-2 styling, rationale and stances (Described in Section 4, Approaches) in PSR-N instead of